 • Non-peroxide activity, which is given by: the osmotic effect of sugars, pH and honey acids and others, such as: phenolics, carbohydrates, Maillard products, proteins, antibiotic-like peptides methylglyoxal, and other non-determined substances.

-From all these, we can also classify them upon origin:
+We can also classify them upon origin:

 – Some of the antimicrobial activity originates from the bees (the peroxide producing enzymes, the honey acids, carbohydrates, defensin-1, antibiotic-like compouns)